StkngEsk/discord-radio-stkngesk/readme.md

 ## Discord Radio StkngEsk

+This bot is intended to be used on a single voice channel and an unique discord server.

 **How to use:**

+Install TypeScript globally `npm i -g typescript` to use `tsc` inside start command to build the dist folder.

 Create a `config.json` with your custom discord bot token and desired transmission gap